 Holidays bring up a lot of mixed feelings.
 Most of us just want to have fun, visit, and be accepted at family gatherings.
 But for many, there are also certain minefields we dread having to navigate this time of year.
 One of these is worrying about how to handle family members who drink too much at holiday gatherings.
 This can be especially tough if you’re in recovery yourself.

 While you can’t control your loved one’s behaviors around drinking, you can set your own boundaries.
 And you may be able to make the environment less encouraging of alcohol consumption.
-If you feel you have an alcoholic family, and it triggers you during the holidays, here are some ideas that may help.
+If you feel your family drinks too much, and it triggers you during the holidays, here are some ideas that may help.

 If you’re the host, then you can set the expectations.
 Make it clear that this will be a family event without alcohol.
 Ask participants what they would like instead (tea, punch, soda).
+Try one of these nonalcoholic winter drink recipes.
 Plan fun activities, such as games, a family favorite movie, or invite people to contribute to a family slideshow.
 Ask others for suggestions.